userspace-xdp/userspace-xdp/bench/paper.md

 Calc the sum for the fist 60 bytes of the packet, and calc the xxhash value for the sum.
 This is a comman patern for people want to implement load-balance and need hash, and the hash code is from paper `Fast In-kernel Traffic Sketching in eBPF`.

 ![xdp_hash_sum](xdp_hash_sum/ipackets.png)

+- How complex will make the kernel eBPF program to be slowr than userspace eBPF program?
+- What's the difference between ubpf jit and llvm jit?
+- What's the difference if we use SIMD instructions in userspace?

 ### Inline maps - can work